Billmunene/react-agency/README.md

 ### What's Included

-After purchasing Softec template on themeforest.net with your Envato account, go to your Download page.
-You can choose to download Softec template package which contains the following files:
+After purchasing nexsct template on themeforest.net with your Envato account, go to your Download page.
+You can choose to download nexsct template package which contains the following files:

 ![](assets/images/1.png)

 #### The contents of the template package downloaded from ThemeForest

-*   **Softec** - An React Next js Template file. this file you can edit and use for your business.
+*   **nexsct** - An React Next js Template file. this file you can edit and use for your business.
 *   **Documentation** - This folder contains what you are reading now :)

 React Installation